abdulrahman305/kubernetes-ai/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules

+## Related Issues

+Please link any related issues here.

+## Summary of Changes

+Provide a summary of the changes made in this pull request.

 ## Using `gitauto` for Pull Requests

 To streamline the pull request process, we have integrated `gitauto` into our repository.
 Follow these steps to use `gitauto`: